 In your past, you’ll find instances where you were stuck, where you felt low, where you doubted yourself, when you felt like things would never look up again, just like you do right now.

 But here you are, stronger than ever.
 You battled difficult times and beat the odds.
 Just the fact that you’re alive (and better) is proof.

 Life isn’t what you enjoy when you get somewhere.
-The journey, the highs and lows, the victories and defeats, the calms and storms… that’s life.
-Resilience keeps you going through all those good and bad times.
+The journey, the highs and the lows, the victories and defeats, the calms and storms… that’s life.
+Resilience keeps you going through all your good and bad times.

-You cannot master resilience once and for all.
+You cannot master resilience after doing it once.
 It’s a lifelong process, a game of “you’re-getting-hot-you’re-getting-cold.”
-You will have bad days followed by good ones, ugly days followed by beautiful ones, and so on.
+You will have bad days followed by good ones, ugly days followed by beautiful ones.

-Don’t turn your mind into either master or slave.
+Don’t turn your mind into master or slave.
 Befriend it.
-Build resilience to stick to what’s important every hour.
-Do something for the love, not for rewards you expect in return.
+Build the grit to stick to what’s important every hour.
 You’ll find that you can achieve more in two months than you achieved in the last two years.